I always wake up soaked in sweat, but these cooling PJs have helped me stay dry and sleep more comfortably

 - Between my partner’s intense body heat and his insistence on using a thick comforter all year round, the idea of pajamas that would prevent me from sweating seemed unbelievable.

-- But when I slept with a set of cooling PJs from Swedish sleepwear company Dasmejan, I woke up much drier than if I had worn my usual cotton T-shirt.
+- But when I slept with a set of cooling PJs from Swedish sleepwear company Dagsmejan, I woke up much drier than if I had worn my usual cotton T-shirt.

 - I wouldn’t be able to afford to overhaul all my sleepwear since the pieces are a bit expensive with prices starting at $79.90, but it definitely helped me sleep more comfortably.